 “Surfin’ Hearse” by Jan & Dean

-We all of surf music, so why not a spooky surf song?
-The song is about a guy who transformed a hearse to carry his surf boards to the beach, the girls think it’s “spooky.”
+We all love surf music, so why not a spooky surf song?
+The song is about a guy who transformed a hearse to carry his surf boards to the beach, but the girls think it’s “spooky.”
 In 1986 The Splatcats covered it, and it’s a good cover too!
 You can listen to it here.

 “The Monster Swim” by Bobby “Boris” Pickett

 We’ve all heard of “The Monster Mash” but after it came “The Monster Swim” which claimed to be “bigger than the Mash” as “Mashing is a drag.”